 In a profit sharing plan, you can decide on your business's contribution to participants' accounts in the plan.
 You have the flexibility of changing the amount of contributions each year, according to business conditions.

-If you do make contributions, you will need to have a set formula for determining how the contributions are allocated to participants' accounts.
+The plan document will need to have a set formula to determine how any contributions you make are allocated to participants' accounts.
 The simplest, and most common, allocation formula specifies that the employer contribution is allocated so that each participant receives an amount that is the same percentage of her or her compensation.

-Employer contributions and forfeitures (nonvested employer contributions of terminated participants) are subject to a per-employee overall annual limitation.
+Contributions and forfeitures (nonvested employer contributions of terminated participants) are subject to a per-participant annual limitation.
 This limit is the lesser of:

-- 100 percent of the employee's compensation, or
+- 100 percent of the participant's compensation, or

 If you require 2 years of service to participate, all contributions are immediately vested.
-All employees must be vested according to plan terms.
+All participants must be vested according to plan terms.

 To preserve the tax benefits of a profit sharing plan, the plan must provide substantive benefits for rank-and-file employees, not just business owners and managers.
-These requirements are called nondiscrimination rules and compare both plan participation and contributions of rank-and-file employees to owners/managers.
+These requirements are called nondiscrimination rules and compare both plan participation and contributions of rank-and-file employees to owners and managers.